Tully Blanchard

 Tully Arthur Blanchard (born January 22, 1954) is an American-Canadian professional wrestler and manager.
 He is best known for his appearances with Jim Crockett Promotions and the World Wrestling Federation in the mid-to-late 1980s as a member of The Four Horsemen and The Brain Busters.
 Championships held by Blanchard over his career include the NWA World Television Championship, NWA World Tag Team Championship, WWF World Tag Team Championship, and NWA United States Heavyweight Championship.
 He was inducted into the NWA Hall of Fame in 2009 and the WWE Hall of Fame in 2012.

+His daughter, Tessa Blanchard, is also a professional wrestler, and is signed to Total Nonstop Action Wrestling (TNA).

 Early life

 As the son of wrestling promoter and former American Wrestling Association star Joe Blanchard, Tully Blanchard was involved in professional wrestling at a very young age.
 He began selling programs and refreshments at the arenas at the age of ten, and worked as a referee when he was older.

 Blanchard attended West Texas State University, where he played American football, first as a quarterback and then as a defensive end, alongside fellow future wrestlers Tito Santana and Ted DiBiase.